la2050/archive/_projects/2015/la-outside-the-box.md

     and anything a community can dream up to enjoy outside with friends and neighbors
   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': "Los Angeles Neighborhood Initiative will receive $10,000 for agency coordination\r\n$100,000\r\n"
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': "We will seek corporate sponsorship from:\r\nRedbox\r\nIkea\r\nHome Depot\r\n"
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Agency Coordination - $10,000\r\nDesign, logistics, installation - $40,000\r\n10 Pop-up Plazas - $50,000\r\n"
   How do you plan to scale the success of your proposal?: >-
     We have proven the success at one LA library already.
 We now plan to grow this by a factor of 10 through this grant.
 After successfully deploying 10